EYES OVER 40

 These lenses are very comfortable and will clear the front sight of your handgun.
 The technology has come a long way, and for contact lens wearers they deserve a look.

-Front sight colours
+Front sight colors

 There is another way to help clear the front sight of your handgun using the normal chromatic aberration in your eye.
 From high school physics, we know that when white light is passed through a prism it is broken into the colours of the rainbow.
 The longer wavelength of red is focused further away from the prism and the shorter green wavelength is focused closer to the prism.
 When monochromatic (one wave length) red light passes through a prism it is focused further away than the shorter green wavelength.
 Our eye is like a prism, and we can use this phenomenon to our benefit.
 Because green light is focused closer to the prism, in this case the retina, it is clearer than the red light from a red-coloured front sight.
 If we use a green-coloured front sight insert, such as those made by Hi Viz or Truglo, it will be clearer than a redcoloured front sight.
 These are interchangeable and are made to fit most popular handguns.

-Shooting your best
+Shooting your best requires the best shooting glasses

 Properly designed and fitted ophthalmic-quality eyewear is necessary for presbyopic handgun shooters to perform their best.
 An accurate refraction and eye health assessment are the first steps.
 Small amounts of nearsightedness, farsightedness and astigmatism are significant and require correction.
 A measurement from your eye to the front sight of your handgun is critical.
 Physical protection provided by polycarbonate lenses prevents serious eye injuries.
 Multifocal contact lenses and Hi Viz or Truglo front sight inserts are options.
 Law enforcement, IPSC and cowboy action shooters over the age of 40 will benefit recreationally and post higher scores in competition from properly designed and fitted shooting glasses.